-UNSW College Student Wellbeing Team are well trained professional Student Wellbeing Advisers who provide a range of wellbeing supports to students.
+UNSW College Student Wellbeing Team are well-trained professional Student Wellbeing Advisers who provide a range of wellbeing supports to students.
 Student Wellbeing Advisers provide direct support to students, as well as referrals to specialised support services based on individual student needs.
-Student Wellbeing Advisers offer support in a number of areas which may be impacting on student's studies.
+Student Wellbeing Advisers offer support in several of areas that may be impacting students' studies.
 Below are some examples of main areas of support: